Eigenforms and graphs of Hecke operators with wild ramification: The case

 \begin{proof} This is a direct consequence of Theorem \ref{t:gln_image_of_aut_group} and a standard computation of the number of elements in $\GL_n$. \end{proof}

 Now, let us study the graph of the Hecke operator $\Phi_x^{w_k}$ for $k=1\ldots n$ close to the cusp of $\Bun_{G,D}$.
 We will use results of Section \ref{Hecke Corres.GLn}.
-Let us choose two rank $n$ vector bundles $(\cE,\phi),(\cE',\phi')\in\Bun_{G,D}$ satisfying the assumptions of Theorem \ref{t:gln_image_of_aut_group}.
-Let $\cE_\bullet$ and $\cE_\bullet'$ be the corresponding Harder-Narasimhan filtrations and $\cL_i$ and $\cL_i'$ be the corresponding subquotients.
+Let us choose two rank $n$ vector bundles

+satisfying the assumptions of Theorem \ref{t:gln_image_of_aut_group}.
+Let $\cE_\bullet$ and $\cE_\bullet'$ be the corresponding HN filtrations and $\cL_i$ and $\cL_i'$ be the corresponding subquotients.
 We want to compute the number of arrows $(\cE,\phi)\to(\cE',\phi')$, equivalently, the number of isomorphism classes of extensions from Proposition \ref{p:Hecke_correspondence_for_vector_bundles}.

 \begin{proposition} Let in addition $\cE$ satisfy the condition that $\deg\cL_{i}>\deg\cL_{i+1}+\deg x$.
 Then \begin{itemize} \item[(i)] $f^{-1}(\cE_i)=\cE_i'$. \item[(ii)] All $\cL_i'$ are line bundles and $f$ identifies $\cL_i'$ with $\cL_i(-p_ix)$ for some $0\le p_i\le 1$ such that $\sum_i p_i=r$.
 In particular,